Standards compliance

 New UN/ECE Regulations 148, 149, 150 have been introduced for lighting standards, which amend and replace or incorporate a number of the older Regulations.

-While the Land Transport Rule: Vehicle Lighting 2004 is yet to be updated, these new Regulations are accepted by Waka Kotahi as alternatives (Note 3) to many UN/ECE Regulations below (such as 4, 6, 7) which are currently incorporated in the Rule.
+While the Land Transport Rule: Vehicle Lighting 2004 is yet to be updated, these new regulations are accepted by NZTA as alternatives (Note 3) to many UN/ECE Regulations below (such as 4, 6, 7) which are currently incorporated in the Rule.

 UN-ECE Regulation no.